open-telemetry/opentelemetry-java/docs/sdk-configuration.md

 ## The global instance of the SDK

 A built instance is convenient to use in most Java apps because of dependency injection.
-Because it has a easy-to-reason lifecycle, being tied into the dependency ordering (even if dependency injection happened to be done manually through constructor invocation), we encourage application developers to only use it.
+Because it has a easy-to-reason initialization ordering, being tied into the dependency ordering (even if dependency injection happened to be done manually through constructor invocation), we encourage application developers to only use it.